 About the Division

-The Division of Biostatistics is led by Susan Halabi, PhD and serves as the academic home for biostatistician researchers within the School of Medicine (SOM).
+The Division of Biostatistics is led by Susan Halabi, PhD and Christopher Lindsell, PhD and serves as the academic home for biostatistician researchers within the School of Medicine (SOM).
 The division is currently comprised of 38 research-oriented faculty members, as well as postdoctoral associates, PhD students, MS and lab research staff.
 Faculty excel in both development of biostatistical methodology and the application of biostatistics in a myriad of research spanning from cancer to cardiology.
 Several faculty serve as Principal Investigators (PI) on externally funded research ranging from coordinating centers to NIH funded R01.
 The faculty have achieved national and international reputations for excellence in both areas and reflect a diversity in background, race, ethnicity, and languages.

 Division faculty are actively engaged at the national and international level as well as with institutional initiatives and programs at Duke, including: